 Certainly, a 100%, race exclusive bar does not further classroom diversity, a rationale sometimes relied upon to justify racial preferences.
 Presumably, that’s why schools like Princeton University, Massachusetts Institute of Technology, Harvard Business School, and others have ended race exclusive programs, facts well-reported in the Chronicle of Higher Education and elsewhere.
 And in February 2006, the U.S. Department of Justice forced Southern Illinois University to end the racial exclusivity of several graduate programs there.

 Over twenty years of discrimination

-Since 1984, VCU has conducted an annual summer journalism workshop on the VCU campus for high school students.
-Participants study the basics of journalism and produce a short newspaper.
+Since 1984, VCU has conducted its annual summer journalism workshop on the VCU campus for high school students, in which participants study the basics of journalism and produce a short newspaper.
 Students who participate in the workshop meet for two weeks during the summer during which they reside in dorms on the VCU campus and attend daily classes taught by VCU employees.

 The VCU program is one of dozens of identical programs conceived and funded by the Dow Jones Newspaper Fund, a non-profit foundation affiliated with Dow Jones, Inc. named as a defendant in CIR’s suit.
 The Fund requires that its summer journalism workshops be limited exclusively to minority students.
 According to a handbook posted on the Fund’s web site, the Fund once considered and apparently rejected a proposal to admit a limited number of non-minority students to “improve multi-cultural understanding.”